sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Webdav
 ======

+The webdav protocol has the following advantages:

+ * It supports username & password authentication
+ * It uses the common port 443.
+Some overly strict firewalls may block outgoing traffic, but port 443 is so common that it is seldom blocked.
+However, this should be seen as a temporary solution; a better solution would be to open up your institute's firewall to allow access to the dCache subnet.

+It also has a disadvantage:

-Webdav has the advantage that it supports username & password authentication.
-It is not a high performance transfer protocol; if this is a requirement, use gridftp instead.
+ * It is not a high performance transfer protocol.
+If this is important, use gridftp instead.

 dCache has the following webdav doors: